Meet our Quorum

 Outside of her work at Quorum, Sue is active on the board of Financial Women of San Francisco, serving as the organization’s president in 2024.

-She was named a Top Women Wealth Advisor in Northern California by Forbes | SHOOK Research Best-in-State Awards for 2023, 2024 and 2025.
-She also received a Pathfinder award, spotlighting outstanding achievements in 2024 from Wealth Solutions Report.
+She was named a Best-In-State Top Women Wealth Advisor for Northern California by Forbes | SHOOK Research for 2023, 2024, 2025, and 2026.
+She was named to the Forbes | SHOOK Research Best-In-State Wealth Advisors list in 2023.
+Beyond her recognition from Forbes and SHOOK Research, Sue was named a to AdvisorHub's list of 200 Women Advisors to Watch for 2026.
+She received a Pathfinder award, spotlighting outstanding achievements in 2024 from Wealth Solutions Report.

 Sue is also a Chartered Retirement Planning Counselor.